urbit/urbit.org/content/grants/2024/live-backend.md

 - As an event coordinator, I can smoothly:
 	- Create a new event with an attendee list and draft schedule
 	- Add additional attendees who are invited to the event
-	- add additional schedule session entires
+	- add additional schedule session entries
 	- Remove attendees or sessions
 	- Upload a venue map, or if no venue map exists this page is excluded from the user interface
 - As an event attendee, I can: